Defining a Legally Valid Marriage Under U.S. Immigration Law

 A lawful permanent resident is someone with a legally obtained green card.
 This means that the person has a right to live in the United States permanently and may eventually become a U.S. citizen.
 The spouses of permanent residents are eligible for a green card (although it will take longer than for spouses of U.S. citizens, due to annual limits on the number of available visas).

-You should know, however, that the fact that your spouse has a green card now doesn't guarantee that he or she will have it forever.
-Permanent residence can be lost, for example, if the person makes his or her home outside the United States or commits certain crimes or other acts that cause the immigration authorities to begin removal proceedings and order the person deported.
-If your spouse were to lose his or her permanent residence while your application was being decided on, you would also lose your right to immigrate through the marriage.
+You should know, however, that the fact that your spouse has a green card now doesn't guarantee that they will have it forever.
+Permanent residence can be lost, for example, if the person makes their home outside the United States or commits certain crimes or other acts that cause U.S. immigration authorities to begin removal proceedings and order the person deported.
+If your spouse were to lose permanent residence while your application was being decided on, you would also lose your right to immigrate through the marriage.

 A green card is not the same thing as a work permit card.
-If your spouse carries a card with the title Employment Authorization Document, they are not a permanent resident.
+Someone who carries a card with the title Employment Authorization Document is not a permanent resident.

-Only If This Is Both Spouse's Only Marriage Can a Foreign-Born Person Qualify for a Green Card
+Only If This Is the Sole Marriage Can Foreign-Born Spouse Get a Green Card

-Any previous marriages must have ended by legal means—such as death, divorce, or annulment—and you'll have to present the official documents to the U.S. government to prove it.
+Any previous marriages must have ended by legal means—such as death, divorce, or annulment—and in the course of your green card application, you will have to present official documents to the U.S. government to prove it.
 Otherwise, U.S. immigration authorities will wonder whether your first marriage is still your active and real one, making your new marriage just a sham to get a green card.

 NEED IMMIGRATION HELP ?